anokidev/dotfiles/README.md

 Note only that MesloLGS NF font is required.
 .bashrc and .zshrc custom command needs shell script files.
-The good thing is that I already provide the shell script files. oh-my-zsh and Spaceship Prompt theme are required.
+The good thing is that I already provide the shell script files.

+oh-my-zsh, Spaceship Prompt theme, zsh-syntax-highlighting, and zsh-auto-suggestions are required.

 For wallpaper, click [here](https://www.peakpx.com/en/hd-wallpaper-desktop-vpsqb).
 For music used for cava, click [here](https://www.youtube.com/watch?v=SKricIeeru0).